DanielMonoranu/UniProjects/README.md

 # Faculty
-Homework and different projects for uni
+Homework and different projects for university